Tsuga mertensiana: Ecology

 Mountain hemlock is usually found on cold, snowy subalpine sites where it grows slowly, sometimes attaining more than 800 years in age.
 Arborescent individuals that have narrowly conical crowns until old age (300 to 400 years) and shrubby krummholz on cold, windy sites near timberline add beauty to mountain landscapes.
 Areas occupied by mountain hemlock generally have a cool to cold maritime climate that includes mild to cold winters, a short, warm-to-cool growing season and moderate to high precipitation.

 Best development of mountain hemlock is on loose, coarse-textured, well-drained soils with adequate moisture, and in British Columbia, on thick and very acidic organic matter and decayed wood.
 Adequate soil moisture appears to be especially important in California and Montana, where summer drought is most pronounced.

 Mountain hemlock will grow on most landforms, but individuals typically develop best in mixed stands of forest on sheltered slopes or in draws.
 From southern British Columbia south, the tree grows better on northerly exposures.
 The preference for relatively moist, cool sites evidently becomes a necessity as the climate becomes more continental in western Montana and more mediterranean in the central Sierra Nevada at these extremes of its range.
 In these locations, mountain hemlock typically grows in isolated populations in north-facing glens and cirque basins where snow collects and may remain well into summer.

 Mountain hemlock is adapted to sites with long-lasting snowpacks.
 In the spring, mountain hemlocks emerging through 2 to 4 m of snow were transpiring, whereas nearby whitebark pines did not transpire until the soil beneath them was free of snow.
 Mountain hemlock is well adapted to cope with heavy snow and ice loads, with tough branches and the drooping branchlets shedding snow readily.

 Mountain hemlock is tolerant of shade and other forms of competition.
-It is more tolerant than all of its associates except Pacific silver fir, western hemlock, and Alaska cedar.
+It is more shade-tolerant than all of its associates except Pacific silver fir, western hemlock, and Alaska cedar.
 Mountain hemlock is considered a minor climax species on most of its habitats, and pioneers on glacial moraines in British Columbia and Alaska.
 In many communities of the mountain hemlock forest in British Columbia and Washington and northern Oregon, Pacific silver fir is a major climax species.
 Alaska cedar, western redcedar, and western hemlock are climax associates on some sites.
 Mountain hemlock is more commonly the major climax species in the mountain hemlock zone south of central Oregon where Pacific silver fir does not occur.

 Mountain hemlock often succeeds lodgepole pine or subalpine fir when these species pioneer on drier sites.
 It also tends to replace Engelmann spruce when the two species occur together, possibly because hemlock is better able to withstand the allelopathic effects of spruce than are other associated species.

 The species is attacked by the root rot Phellinus weirii.
 Stands lost to fire can be populated by lodgepole pine, which is in turn succeeded by mountain hemlock.